Quadr0/daniel-katz-site/src/posts/reuinions-revitalize.md

 If I had been overthinking every moment of my time with my old friends, I’d have dwelled too much on the past to enjoy the present.
 But what my old friends and I found in that moment of cross- referencing past and present was wonderful.
 This story doesn’t have some grand crescendo.
 My point this time is just to take a little time to look back, connect, reflect, and see how far you’ve come— maybe even with some witnesses.
 Sometimes you have to revisit the past to fully notice the present.

-> If you have one foot in tomorrow and one in yesterday, you’re pissing on today. - Unknown
+> If you have one foot in tomorrow and one in yesterday, you’re pissing on today. &nbsp;- Unknown